AO-StreetArt/CLyman/README.md

 ## Compilation Steps

 Note: These steps assume that all header dependencies have been moved to the user's include path manually.
-Otherwise, please be sure to include the correct libraries with -I.
+The simplest way to accomplish this on a Linux system is by moving the required dependencies into /usr/local/include, but this may vary.
+Please consult the documentation for your particular distribution.

 ### Main App

-Unix users should be able to execute the bash script contained with the below command:
+Unix users should be able to execute the bash script contained with the below commands:

-./build_project.sh`
+`sudo chmod +755 build_project.sh`

+`./build_project.sh`

 Which will build the project modules.

 ### Tests

-We can compile the Object tests here: g++ -c -o obj3_test.o obj3_test.cpp

-Here we can build the test app:

-g++ -lpthread -llog4cpp -o obj_test ../logging.o ../obj3.o obj3_test.o
+Unix users should be able to execute the bash script contained with the below commands:

+`sudo chmod +755 build_tests.sh`

+`./build_tests.sh`

-Now, we get to build the main test app:
+Which will build the test modules.

-g++ -c -llog4cpp -lpthread -lzmq -I /usr/local/lib -o main_class_test.o main_class_test.cpp

-g++ -o main_test ../event_dispatcher.o main_class_test.o -llog4cpp -lpthread -lzmq

-And the test client:

-g++ -I /usr/local/lib test_client.cpp -o test_client -lzmq

-We can build the couchbase tests:

-g++ -c -o couchbase_test.o -lcouchbase couchbase_test.cpp -std=c++11

-And the couchbase test app:

-g++ -o cb_test event_dispatcher.o ../couchbase_admin.o couchbase_test.o ../obj3.o -lcouchbase -std=c++11